ContiLab-usc/xtune/README.md

 $$R(f) = \left[\sum_{k = 1}^K\bigg((1-c)||\beta_k||_2^2/2 + c||\beta_k||_1 \bigg) \right]$$

-when $c = 1, 0$ or any value between 0 to 1, the model is equivalent
+when $c = 1, 0$ or any value between 0 and 1, the model is equivalent
 to LASSO, Ridge, and Elastic-net, respectively.

 The idea of external data is that it provides us information on the